sfztools/sfizz-wiki-archive/Filters.md

 - all filter objects are instantiated in this, but only one used based on value of type;
 - when there is a change of type, the memory of the new filter is cleared to zero, to avoid any glitches; theoretically a type change may cause discontinuity, but not in SFZ, since filter type is always fixed.
 - when the filter is not subject to modulations, the function call `process` is optimal.
 - when is is modulated, invoke `processModulated`.
-In this case, the filter updates will occur at a fixed interval `N` frames, to limit the facility of updates.
+In this case, the filter updates will occur at a fixed interval `N` frames, to limit the frequency of updates.
 It's a latency-performance compromise. `N` is defined as `kFilterControlInterval` in the file `SfzFilterDefs.h`.

 ## Relation of controls to SFZ opcodes